Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

 Quantum information theory is generally formulated in terms of discrete quantum bits and quantum circuits.
 However, our most fundamental theories of nature are formulated as quantum field theories, and it is a physical and mathematical challenge to understand the role of quantum information in such continuum theories.
 In this work, we bridge these two paradigms for the case of a free massless Dirac field in 1+1 dimensions and show how to rigorously represent its entanglement structure through a quantum circuit.

 Quantum circuits are examples of tensor networks, which parameterize quantum many-body states with a relatively small number of parameters by restricting the allowed entanglement structure.
-Tensor networks have been very successful for studying discrete quantum systems~\cite{orus2014tnsreview}.
+Tensor networks have been very successful for studying discrete quantum systems~\cite{orus2014practical}.
 Several approaches have been proposed to extend the notion of a quantum circuit, or more generally of a tensor network, to quantum field theories.
 Roughly speaking there are two distinct routes: one is to define a variational class of continuum states, whereas the other is to consider a restricted set of observables and try to approximate correlation functions of these observables.

 An example of the former is cMERA~\cite{haegeman2013entanglement}, which defines a class of states that arise from a real-space renormalization procedure.
 In this case the `quantum circuit' that performs the entanglement renormalization is also continuous.
 Another example is cMPS~\cite{verstraete2010continuous}, which can be interpreted as a path integral~\cite{brockt2012continuum}.
-Both approaches have been successfully demonstrated numerically for free theories.
-Yet, numerical studies are very challenging to perform in general, while rigorous proofs have largely been elusive.
+Both approaches have been successfully demonstrated numerically for free theories, and these classes of states have also been used as a basis for perturbation theory~\cite{cotler2019entanglement} and variational algorithms~\cite{haegeman2010applying} for 1+1 dimensional quantum field theories.
+In particular, cMPS can be used as a variational ansatz to study interacting field theories at very high precision, see for instance~\cite{verstraete2010continuous,ganahl2017continuous}.
+Yet rigorous proofs have largely been elusive.

 In this paper, we follow the second route, by considering correlation functions of smeared operators.
 These operators are discretized at an appropriate scale and an ordinary quantum circuit circuit is used to prepare a state with which to compute their correlation functions.
 This means that the discreteness in our description arises not from the system itself, but in our choice of how to probe the system.